writememe/BlgNetAutoSol/3_Data_Models/README.md

 # Module 3 - Data Models

-In this module, I plan to create a data model, of which I will leverage to perform numerous operations.
+In this module, I plan to create a data model, which I will leverage to perform numerous operations.
 The activities which I want to address are:

 - Create a data model, abstracted from device configuration(s)
+- Develop tools which allow the data model to be vendor agnostic
 - Build a data model which can be used to deploy the intent across the network
 - Build a data model which can be used to validate against device configuration(s)
-- Develop tools which allow the data model to be vendor agnostic

 ## Pre-requisites